If there's a book you want to read, but it hasn't been written yet, then you have to write it. Toni Morrison

 In 2015, a local publisher offered to republish it as Red Stone—along with the sequel—Broken Stone.
 Unfortunately, they too soon folded.
 I had no idea that publishing would be so complicated.

-Discouraged, but not defeated, I'm now thrilled to have the third book of this family saga coming out in 2021.
-Its publisher, Ronsdale Press from Vancouver, has been around for several decades.
+Discouraged, but not defeated, I'm now thrilled to have the third book of this family saga coming out in Spring, 2021.
+Ronsdale Press, from Vancouver, has been around for several decades.
 Fingers crossed that all goes well . . . because I'm still sleuthing, still exploring, and have more stories to tell.